Dimitrios Lolas

-Dimitrios Lolas (alternate spelling: Dimitris) (Greek: Δημήτριος Λόλας; born January 31, 1986) is a Greek professional basketball player for Niki Volou of the Greek 3rd division.
+Dimitrios Lolas (alternate spelling: Dimitris) (Greek: Δημήτριος Λόλας; born January 31, 1986) is a Greek professional basketball player for Niki Volos of the Greek 3rd division.
 At a height of 6'8" (2.03 m), he can play at both the power forward and center positions.

 Professional career

 Lolas began his pro career in Greece's top-tier level Greek Basket League, with Maroussi.
 He also played in the Greek Basket League with Aigaleo and Kavala.

 National team career

 Lolas was a member of the junior national teams of Greece.
 With Greece's junior national teams, he played at the following tournaments: the 2004 FIBA Under-18 European Championship, the 2005 FIBA Under-20 European Championship, and the 2006 FIBA Under-20 European Championship.
 He also won a silver medal at the 2009 Mediterranean Games, while playing with the Greek under-26 national team.